omoke1/vp0/VPO_Whitepaper_2025.md

 ### 4.2 Core Components

-#### 4.2.1 VPO Adapter
+#### 4.2.1 Veyra Adapter
-The VPO Adapter serves as the integration layer between prediction markets and the VPO network:
+The Veyra Adapter serves as the integration layer between prediction markets and the Veyra network:

 - **Event Detection**: Monitors prediction markets for resolution requests
 - **Data Aggregation**: Collects relevant data from multiple sources